Classical realism (international relations): Human nature

 Classical realist theory explains international relations through assumptions about human nature.
-The theory is pessimistic about human behaviour and emphasizes that individuals are primarily motivated by self-interest and not higher moral or ethical aspirations.
-The behavior of states is theorized to be dictated by basic primal emotions, for example Thomas Hobbes described fear or aggression as fundamental motivations.
-Human nature is not seen to be changeable but only controllable when placed within societal boundaries.
-Classical realism takes a pessimistic view of human nature but the exact form this takes is debated as some classical realists focus on self-interest and a desire for survival as the primary aspects of human nature whilst, others believe in humans being inherently cruel, egoistic and savage.
+The theory is pessimistic about human behaviour and emphasizes that individuals are motivated primarily by self-interest and not higher moral or ethical aspirations.
+The behavior of states is theorized to be dictated by basic primal emotions.
+For example, Thomas Hobbes described fear or aggression as fundamental motivations.
+Human nature is not seen to be changeable but controllable only when placed within societal boundaries.
+Classical realism takes a pessimistic view of human nature, but the exact form this takes is debated, as some classical realists focus on self-interest and a desire for survival as the primary aspects of human nature, whilst others believe in humans’ being inherently cruel, egoistic and savage.

 Classical realists believe that their pessimistic vision of human nature is reflected in politics and international relations.
 Hans Morgenthau in his book Politics Among Nations states that "politics is governed by objective laws that have their roots in human nature."
 The theory emphasizes that international relations are shaped by the tendencies of human nature since is not changeable but only controllable by a higher power such as the state implementing order.
 Due to the anarchic international system, which means that there is no central power in the international system, states are unrestrained due to a lack of order and are free to express their human nature as a result.